 Your Phone Number

-Kill two birds with one stone by asking for your top three names in case your top choice is not available.
+Kill two birds with one stone by asking the Texas Secretary for your top three names in case your top choice is not available.
 This may prevent you to go through the name search process a second or third time.